 The Internet Message Access Protocol (IMAP) is the most commonly used protocol for receiving incoming mail.

-Unlike a POP3 server, where you have to download an email to your local storage, IMAP saves all emails on its servers, so whenever you need to check email, your mail client contacts the server and lets you check your email.
+Unlike a POP3 server, where you have to download an email to your local storage, IMAP saves all emails on its email servers.
+And so whenever you need to check email, your mail client contacts the server and lets you check your email.

-This makes IMAP quicker and more efficient than using a POP3 server.
+This makes the IMAP protocol quicker and more efficient than using the POP3 protocol.